quickthyme/qroute/README.md

 resolveRouteToSelf(from: QTRoutable, input: QTRouteResolvingInput, completion: QTRoutableCompletion)
 ```
 The default implementation ignores the result and calls the completion handler passing the current routable,
 which should be sufficient most of the time.
-This event will be invoked in response to `driveTo` or `driveSub`,
+This event will be invoked in response to a `driveTo` event,
 whenever the `targetId` matches the `source`. †

 You might choose to opt-in to this behavior in situations where you want/need to directly invoke